-This is my life: I’d waited years to finally build my fantasy kitchen… and then I had to live without a kitchen to make it happen.
+This is my life: I’d waited years to finally build my fantasy kitchen, and then I had to live without a kitchen to make the kitchen renovation happen.

 But this won’t happen to you, I promise.

 Setting up your Temporary Kitchen during your kitchen renovation is really not that difficult if you plan ahead (something that we all say we will do, but never find the time).
 Well, here is your chance.

 Start by Picking a Spot

 Most kitchen renovators do what I did: move into the dining room or family room and set up camp.
 Try to find a location that will not be in the line of fire.
 You don’t want to be in the way of construction traffic, appliance storage or the family television.
 You also want to be able to sit down and have a meal with your family, even if it is only once a day.

 Remember, while this is your dream kitchen renovation, ultimately your family will be the ones that will benefit.
 Remind them of this everyday: If Mama ain’t happy, nobody’s happy.

 Next, let’s figure out the basic layout of your temporary kitchen

 Try to recycle or use what you already have on hand because you will want to buy new items when your kitchen is finished, assuming you have any money left.
 Begin by sizing up your space.
 You are definitely going to need a refrigerator and a place to eat.
 How much room do you have left?
 Here are suggestions for the initial set up during the kitchen renovation: